learn-co-curriculum/dsc-dash-intro/README.md

 * If you get an `OSError` such as `Address already in use` or `An attempt was made to access a socket in a way forbidden by its access permissions`, that's the same issue as with Flask, where something else is running on port 5000 on your computer
   * In `app.run_server`, change the value of the `port` argument to something other than 5000 (e.g. 5001).
 This should resolve the `OSError`.

-## Utilizing Components in Our Dash App Layout
+## Utilizing Components in Your Dash App Layout

-Right now the only thing in our app is the text "Hello, World!".
-Let's make it a bit more interesting!
+Right now the only thing in your app is the text "Hello, World!".
+Now make it a bit more interesting.

 ### Markdown Components

-Previously we used an HTML `<p>` tag to display the "Hello, World!" text.
+Previously you used an HTML `<p>` tag to display the "Hello, World!" text.
 In Dash, this is instantiated using `html.P`.
 You can find documentation for this component and all other Dash HTML components [here](https://dash.plotly.com/dash-html-components).

 However as a data scientist who has typically been working in a Jupyter Notebook, you are probably more familiar with Markdown than HTML.
-Luckily there is a Markdown component we can use that will translate Markdown into HTML for us.
+Luckily there is a Markdown component you can use that will translate Markdown into HTML for us.
 This is the `dcc.Markdown` component ([documentation here](https://dash.plotly.com/dash-html-components)).
 Usage is fairly straightforward; you just specify the Markdown as a string argument (typically a triple-quoted multi-line string):

 ```python